You don’t have to stick to an apple a day to stay healthy. Add some variety with Chinese fruits and light up your taste buds with a sweet-tart treat.

 Other names: Chinese date

 Nope, not the candy.
 Jujube fruit has been grown in China for more than 4,000 years, and many cultures have used it in traditional medicine.
-Due to its high levels of antioxidants, researchers are looking into its potential effects on breast and cervical cancer.
+Due to its high levels of antioxidants,

 Other names: chomphu, wax apple, pomerac, malay apple, chompoo